meltyourface/blank/posts/Autumn-Equinox/Autumn-Equinox-Gratitude-Jar-Ritual-A-Celebration-of-Abundance/index.md

 ## Autumn Equinox Gratitude Jar Ritual

-Purpose: To express gratitude and celebrate the abundance of the harvest during the Autumn Equinox, a time for balance and transition.
+**Purpose**: To express gratitude and celebrate the abundance of the harvest during the Autumn Equinox, a time for balance and transition.

 Materials Needed:
 1. A clear glass jar with a secure lid